wjhou/ICon/README.md

 # <span style="font-variant:small-caps;">ICON</span>: Improving Inter-Report Consistency in Radiology Report Generation via Lesion-aware Mixup Augmentation

 This repository is the implementation of [ICON: Improving Inter-Report Consistency in Radiology Report Generation via Lesion-aware Mixup Augmentation](https://arxiv.org/abs/2402.12844).
 Before running the code, please install the prerequisite libraries, and follow our instructions to replicate the experiments.
-Codes and Model Checkpoints are coming soon.

 ## Overview